MatthewJamesBoyle/onaflix-demo/README.md

 ### Can I connect via SSH for Vim, etc?

-Yes via the Gitpod CLI.
+Yes via the Ona CLI.

 ### How do I increase my machine size?